Royal Canadian Legion: Services and activities

-Poppy Campaign
+Poppy campaign

-The Poppy image is a powerful symbol and easily recognizable in Canada as being associated with loss, sacrifice and remembrance.
-With the formation of the Legion in 1925 the Poppy was adopted as a national symbol of remembrance and the focal point of the Poppy Campaign.
-In 1948 the Government of Canada chose to award the trademark copyright of the Poppy to the Royal Canadian Legion - a move made to protect the image from misuse.
-This trademark copyright remains in effect today restricting its usage to remembrance within Canada and under the authority of the Royal Canadian Legion.
+The poppy is a powerful symbol associated in Canada with loss, sacrifice and remembrance.
+With the formation of the Legion in 1925 the poppy was adopted as a national symbol of remembrance.
+In 1948, the Government of Canada awarded the poppy's trademark to the Royal Canadian Legion to protect the image from misuse.
+This still restricts its usage in Canada to remembrance under the authority of the Royal Canadian Legion.